Academic Administration

 Arts Education Law

-A short film with a long name an even longer list of awards
+A short film with a long name and even longer list of awards

-Griffith Film School PhD Student, Lachlan Pendragon has won a prestigious Gold Student Academy Award for his highly creative and hilarious film, An Ostrich Told Me the World Is Fake and I Think I Believe It.
-In a ceremony held in Los Angeles, Lachlan proudly accepted the award and now joins the best film makers […]
+Griffith Film School PhD Student, Lachlan Pendragon has secured an Academy Award nomination in the Short Film (Animated) category for his highly creative and hilarious film, An Ostrich Told Me the World Is Fake and I Think I Believe It.
+This follows his win of a prestigious Gold Student Academy Award.
+In a ceremony held […]

 Arts Education Law